-To promote awareness and equality within the Doncaster Metropolitan Borough, DIAL's Community Development Team run training workshops at local primary schools and after-school groups on Disability Awareness and Equality.
-This training is also given to other organisations.
+To promote awareness and equality within the Doncaster Metropolitan Borough, DIAL can offer training workshops at local primary schools and after-school groups on Disability Awareness and Equality.
+This training can be given to other organisations.
 Talks to voluntary and community groups are undertaken, and DIAL staff have a presence on local and regional development bodies.
 DIAL Doncaster has fully accessible offices.